fastly/ember-cli-mixpanel-service/README.md

 ### pageviews

-`trackPageView: function(page)`
+`trackPageView: function(page, overrides = {})`

 Note: Pageviews are tracked automatically, no mixins required.
+You can override [any properties mixpanel stores by default](https://mixpanel.com/help/questions/articles/what-properties-do-mixpanels-libraries-store-by-default) by providing an optional `overrides` object.

 ### events